csuermann/node-red-contrib-virtual-smart-home/readme.md

 1. Q: Why did a paid PRO plan get introduced?

    A: With growing popularity of VSH the infrastructure costs also grew significantly.
 I had to make a decision to either shut VSH down or to introduce a paid plan.
 For 12 EUR per year, you can deploy up to 200 virtual devices and support further development of VSH.
+You can upgrade to the "Pro" plan from the Connection dialog within Node-RED.

 1. Q: Where can I manage my VSH subscription?

    A: Click the 'manage subscription' button on the vsh-connection page in Node-RED or manually log into the [Stripe dashboard](https://billing.stripe.com/p/login/6oE00vdQ62Tp3LidQQ).
+This will only work when you already have purchased a subscription.

 1. Q: Can you add feature X, please?